 Cup and Handle Chart Pattern: A Bullish Breakout Signal

 The Cup and Handle pattern is a popular bullish continuation pattern that signals the potential for a strong upward breakout.
-First introduced by William J. O’Neil in his book How to Make Money in Stocks, this pattern is widely used by traders and investors to identify buying opportunities in stocks, forex, and commodities.
+First introduced by William J. O’Neil in his book How to Make Money in Stocks, this pattern is now widely used by traders and investors.
+Consequently, it helps in identifying buying opportunities across various markets like stocks, forex, and commodities.

-In this guide, we will explore how to identify the Cup and Handle pattern, its significance, trading strategies, and common pitfalls to avoid.
+In this guide, we will explore how to identify this pattern, its significance, effective trading strategies, and common pitfalls to avoid.

 1. What is the Cup and Handle Chart Pattern?